 A suitable solution for dealing with these challenges in IoT systems while maintaining the high quality of healthcare services is to exploit Fog computing at smart gateways [15] [16] [17].
 In details, an extra layer called Fog is added in between conventional gateways and Cloud servers.
 Fog computing helps to reduce the burdens of wearable sensor nodes by switching computational loads from the wearable devices to smart gateways.
 For example, computationally heavy loads of running complex algorithms (e.g., ECG extraction algorithms based on wavelet transform) are forced to be run at a Fog layer of smart gateways instead of sensor nodes [18].
 Correspondingly, the sensor node’s lifetime can be increased dramatically [18] [19].
 Furthermore, Fog computing facilitates enhanced services at the edge of the network and reduces the burdens of Cloud servers [20].
 Fog computing helps to bring the cloud computing paradigm to the edge of the network and provides advanced features which are supported by Cloud servers [18] [20].
 For example, some of the fundamental characteristics of fog computing are location awareness, geographical distribution, interoperability, edge location, low latency and support for on-line analytics [20].
 To sum up, a combination of Fog computing and IoT systems using smart gateways and wearable devices can be a sustainable solution for existing challenges in remote continuous health monitoring systems.

 In this chapter, we exploit Fog computing in health monitoring IoT systems for enhancing the quality of healthcare service.
 Fog computing and its services help to improve the energy efficiency of the sensor devices (nodes), increase the security level, and save network bandwidth.
 In addition, the Fog-assisted system analyzes and processes data in a distributed manner at smart gateways for providing real-time analytic results.
-To demonstrate benefits of Fog computing in IoT systems, a complete system from wearable sensor nodes, gateways with Fog computing and the end-user’s terminals is implemented.
+To demonstrate the benefits of Fog computing in IoT systems, a complete system from wearable sensor nodes, gateways with Fog computing and the end-user’s terminals is implemented.
 Two cases study including human fall detection and heart rate variability are presented and evaluated.

 The rest of the chapter is organized as follows: Section 12.2 shows an overview of the architecture of an IoT-based system with Fog computing.
 Section 12.3 provides Fog computing services in smart e-health gateways.
 Section 12.4 presents system implementation.
 Section 12.5 provides case study, experimental results and evaluation.
 Section 12.6 presents discussions.
 Section 12.7 presents the related applications in Fog computing.
 Section 12.8 discusses future research directions.
 Section 12.9 concludes the work.